MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 on your behalf.
 This individual is referred to as the Committer.
 Typically, the Author and Committer are the same person.
 4. **Time**: The timestamp of when the commit was made.
-5. **Commit ID**: The ID of the commit before the one we are creating.
+5. **Parent Commit**: The ID of the commit before the one we are creating.
 This becomes important when explaining Rebasing in Part 4.
 6. **Message**: An explanation of why and how some changes were made.
 This message is crucial for understanding the purpose of the commit, and it can be